DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>Madam Eva's eyes snap open, burning with a fierce determination.</p>
 <p>"This is a card of power and strength.
 It tells of a weapon of vengeance: a sword of sunlight."
 She flips the card.</p>
 <p>The light reveals a third illustration: a solemn-faced man clad in holy vestments, one hand clutching the chain of a bronze censer that billows with burning smoke.
 “The Eight of Glyphs—the Bishop.”
 The crone's voice is strong with purpose.
 (See <span class="citation">Glyphs (Hearts), p.
 14</span>, for this card’s foretelling.)</p>
 <p>She moves to the fourth card, at the bottom of the cross, and listens once more, tracing small circles across its back as she hums a contemplative note.
-The magic flames leap and dance upon their wicks, now casting swirling violet embers into the air as the walls of the graves beyond shimmer with a twilit glow.</p>
+The magic flames leap and dance upon their wicks, now casting swirling violet embers into the air as the graves beyond shimmer with a twilit glow.</p>
 <p>"This card sheds light on one who will help you greatly in the battle against darkness."</p>
 <p>She flips the card.</p>
 <p>This time, the illustration revealed is a quiet graveyard choked with fog, its entrance sealed with a sharp iron fence.
 "The Mists."
 Madam Eva leans forward.
 (See <span class="citation">Strahd’s Enemy, p.
 15</span>, for this card’s foretelling.)</p>